What Does Car Insurance Cover?

 Liability coverage

-If you’re a law-abiding driver (and we hope you are), you’re required in almost every state to have liability coverage to be on the road.
+If you’re a law-abiding driver (and we know you are), you’re required in almost every state to have at least some liability insurance coverage to be on the road.

 If you have renters or homeowners insurance, you might already be familiar with this type of coverage.
 In car insurance, liability coverage is broken down into two parts: bodily injury liability and property damage liability.

 Example: You run a red light and T-bone a car at an intersection.
 The other car has significant damage, and the driver suffers a mild concussion.
-Your property damage liability coverage will cover the costs of the other car’s repairs, and your bodily injury liability coverage will cover the medical bills for the other driver up to the limits you set for your policy.
+Your property damage liability coverage will cover the costs of the other car’s repairs, and your bodily injury liability coverage will cover the medical bills for the other driver.

 Collision coverage

-Let’s say you aren’t paying attention and you hit a road partition in the middle of the highway.
+Let’s say you aren’t paying attention, and you hit a road partition in the middle of the highway.
 No other vehicles are involved, but your car is pretty messed up.
-The repairs would be covered by your collision coverage, but you’ll still need to pay the deductible that’s listed in your policy.
+The repairs would be covered by your collision coverage after the deductible has been met.

 Comprehensive coverage